YaniTirta/hunian/README.md

 ## Running the application

 Open the project in an IDE.
-You can download the [IntelliJ community edition](https://www.jetbrains.com/idea/download) if you do not have a suitable IDE already.
+You can download the [IntelliJ community edition](https://www.jetbrains.com/idea/download) or Eclipse latest version (https://www.elipse.com.br/en/downloads/) if you do not have a suitable IDE already.
 Once opened in the IDE, locate the `Application` class and run the main method using "Debug".

 For more information on installing in various IDEs, see [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/getting-started/import).

 If you install the Vaadin plugin for IntelliJ, you should instead launch the `Application` class using "Debug using HotswapAgent" to see updates in the Java code immediately reflected in the browser.
+In Eclipse there is nothing need to be changed, update in the Java code will immediately reflect the browser.

+This project is made for learning purpose as a tutorial to start a Java Spring Boot project using Vaadin.

 ## Deploying to Production